MicrosoftDocs/CommunityToolkit/contributing/contributing-maui.md

 ## Recommended tooling

 We recommend that you use Visual Studio Code for the editing of documentation files along with the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension.
-This helps with validating code example formatting and also spell checking among other rules, for more information check out the documentation at: https://docs.microsoft.com/contribute/how-to-write-docs-auth-pack
+This helps with validating code example formatting and also spell checking among other rules, for more information check out the [Microsoft documentation](https://docs.microsoft.com/contribute/how-to-write-docs-auth-pack)

 ## Making your changes